marovira/zeus/README.md

    The coding standards can be seen throughout the code, and the formatting is handled through the `.clang-format` file located at the root of the directory.
 Any changes that do not follow the style and format will be rejected.
+You can view the style used on the [style](https://marovira.github.io/zeus/style/) page of the documentation.
 2. Ensure that *all* unit tests are working prior to submitting the pull request.
 If you are adding a new feature that has been approved, it is your responsibility to provide the corresponding unit tests (if applicable).

 ## License

-Atlas is published under the BSD-3 license and can be viewed [here](https://github.com/marovira/zeus/blob/master/LICENSE).
+Zeus is published under the BSD-3 license and can be viewed [here](https://github.com/marovira/zeus/blob/master/LICENSE).

+## Documentation

+The documentation for the project can be seen [here](https://marovira.github.io/zeus/)